MechanicalRabbit/DataKnots.jl/doc/src/start.md

 ## Quick Tutorial

-Consider the following example containing a tiny cross-section of public data from Chicago, represented as nested  `NamedTuple` and `Vector` objects.
+Consider the following example database containing a tiny cross-section of public data from Chicago, represented as nested `NamedTuple` and `Vector` objects.

     chicago_data =
         (department = [